Student and College Financial Services

 The Student Life Fee provides support for student-life experiences that are rich, fun and fulfilling outside of the classroom to promote student well-being and healthy lifestyle habits intended to last a lifetime.
 It also provides additional support for intramural sports and will eventually replace SGA support for sports clubs, fitness centers and other activities included in the new student life center programming and facilities.

-All enrolled students are charged a $5 per semester transcript fee.
+As of Fall 2008, all enrolled undergraduate and graduate students are charged a $5 per semester transcript fee.
+Any students enrolled at SUNY Cortland prior to Fall 2008 are "grandfathered" as former students, and receive unlimited official transcripts as a lifetime service.
 Refer to the Registrar's website for detailed information on how to request an official college transcript.
-The College is required to deny transcripts to any student who is delinquent in an obligation due to the College.
+The College reserves the right to deny transcripts to any student who is delinquent in an obligation due to the College.

 Parking and Vehicle Registration Fee

 Students are required to register their vehicles with the University Police Department.
-The cost for parking on campus varies by full or part-time status and for students on campus after 4 p.m.
-Rates are published on the Parking Department's webpage.
+Rates are published on the Parking Department Web page.
 Students can register for parking online.
 The University Police Department is open 24 hours a day.

 Room and Board